Mar 31, 2025

 • Implementing record-keeping

-• Screening clients against national and international sanctions and watchlists, as well as screen clients for PEP status
+• Screening clients against national and international sanctions and watchlists, as well as screening clients for PEP status

 • Complying with Travel Rule requirements